Otago Polytechnic: Dunedin campuses

 The Dunedin campus is situated on Forth Street, Union Street, Riego Street and Anzac Avenue in Dunedin North, and Cumberland Street in central Dunedin.

 The Forth Street campus buildings are situated between University of Otago campus and the Forsyth Barr Stadium, close to the edge of Logan Park.
 The Schools of Architecture, Building and Engineering and Natural Sciences are located on the old Rehabilitation League site on Anzac Avenue, and the Dunedin School of Art is located on Riego Street.
 Otago Polytechnic's library is the Robertson Library on Union Street, which it shares with the University of Otago College of Education.

 In 2009, Otago Polytechnic vacated buildings and a large flat area used as a carpark in Tennyson Street, close to Stuart Street in the central city.
 The buildings had previously housed the School of Hospitality, Languages and Fashion.
 In 2011 the Ministry of Education transferred this property to the Catholic Bishop of Dunedin to be added to the campus of Trinity Catholic College.

 In 2014, a $12 million redevelopment of Otago Polytechnic's F and H Blocks began to transform the space into a contemporary learning environment and Hub.
 Mason and Wales were the architects for this project.

 In 2016, Aoraki Polytechnic merged with Christchurch Polytechnic Institute of Technology to form Ara Institute of Canterbury, and Otago Polytechnic took over the teaching of Aoraki's Dunedin-based programmes.
 These included beauty therapy, hairdressing, early childhood education, journalism, photography, and film and television.

 Technique training restaurant is located on Harbour Terrace and is an initiative established by Otago Polytechnic's School of Hospitality and its Food Design Institute, training future chefs, hotel managers and restaurant staff under the guidance of industry professionals.
 The restaurant uses produce from local suppliers and Otago Polytechnic's Living Campus gardens.
 The restaurant offers lunchtime and evening dining to members of the public and hosts a wide range of themed events throughout the year, including midwinter Christmas dining.

-There is also a Community Learning Centre in Mosgiel which delivers computer training to the public, as well as holding short computing courses.
+Otago Polytechnic previously operated a Community Learning Centre in Mosgiel which delivered introductory computer training to the public and hosted short computing courses, including the NZQF Level 3 "Introduction to Computing" programme.
+The course was offered free of charge and covered basic computing skills such as Windows, Microsoft Word, Excel, PowerPoint, internet use, and file management.
+In 2025, the Mosgiel Community Learning Centre was reported as closed in February due to unforeseen circumstances.